socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 `ducker range` command
 ----------------------

-CONTROL OUT message with endpoint 0 setting the "duck range":
+The "ducker range" command configures the "duck range" value:

      0  1  2  3  4  5  6  7
     00 00 02 81 00 00 4a 67